Martin Institute

-The Martin Institute was a school in Jefferson, Georgia, from 1818 to 1942.
+The Martin Institute was a school in Jefferson, Georgia, United States, from 1818 to 1942.

 History

 On November 20, 1818, the Georgia General Assembly approved the formation of the co-educational school to be called Jackson County Academy in Jefferson, Georgia.

 The Jackson County Academy operated under this name, and informally as the Jefferson Academy, until December 1859 when a judge in the Inferior Court of Jackson County from 1819–1827, William Duncan Martin, willed upon his death a substantial endowment to the school; the name was soon changed to the Martin Institute.
 The Martin Institute was the first privately endowed educational institute in the United States of America.

 In 1874 the Martin Institute was granted collegiate status, which is roughly equivalent to high school or lower undergraduate today.
 Between 1870 and 1882, the number of students in attendance ranged from 120 to 270.

-In October 1883, the old building was burned down.
+In October 1883, the old building burned down.
 The new building was completed in 1886 at a cost of $15,000.
 It was a two-story brick building on a hill north of and just outside the city of Jefferson, with classroom (then called recitation room) seating for nearly 300 students comprised the first floor, with a large chapel, vestibule, stage, and music rooms occupying the second story.
 The building was crowned with a belfry, from which ringing was said to be audible for miles.

 When the school burned again on January 13, 1942, it was a student, the son of the police chief of Jefferson, who had intentionally set the blaze to avoid coming to school.
 The students and teachers met in local churches until a new building on a newly donated site was completed in 1946.
 The name was then changed to Jefferson Elementary and High School as part of the Jefferson City School District.